Constitution

 1. The Membership Committee shall be directly responsible for the activities of the Society concerning membership, the promotion of membership in the Society and the admission of new members.
 The Membership Committee shall furnish to the Board of Directors or to such officer or other individual as may be designated by the Board to receive it, a monthly report as to new members accepted into the Society.

-2. The Nominating Committee shall prepare the list of candidates for office in the Society as prescribed in Article III, Section 1 and 2 of these By-Laws.
+2. The Nominating Committee shall prepare the list of candidates for office in the Society as prescribed in Chapter III, Paragraphs 1 through 3, of these By-Laws.
+When called upon the Nominating Committee will assist with the nomination to fill a vacancy on the The Alabama Board for Engineers and Land Surveyors, as per the following procedures:

 4. The Legislative Committee shall thoroughly familiarize itself with and keep a record of all existing legislation in the State affecting Land Surveyors and shall diligently watch for such legislation.
 It shall carefully study such legislation and recommend to the Board of Directors as to action on the part of the Society that this committee deems advisable.
 It shall study the existing laws and rules of the State and its political subdivisions concerning the registration of Land Surveyors, the practice of Land Surveying and the Plat Laws and shall make recommendations to the Board of Directors as to improvement of these laws or rules.

-5. The Resolutions and By-Laws Committee shall prepare or receive all resolutions referred to the Society for consideration and shall recommend appropriate action to the Board of Directors.
-This Committee shall thoroughly acquaint itself with the Constitution and By-Laws and shall act as the Official interpreter thereof.
+5. The Constitution and By-Laws Committee shall thoroughly acquaint itself with the Constitution and By-Laws and shall act as the Official interpreter thereof.
 It shall recommend such changes or amendments to the Constitution and By-Laws that it considers advisable.
+The Chairman of the Constitution and By-Laws Committee shall serve as the “designated parliamentarian” during Board and Society Meetings.

 6. The Public Relations Committee shall promote public knowledge, faith and reliance in the Professional Land Surveyors and their work.
 It shall recommend to the Board of Directors methods of securing better understanding, cooperation and mutual interest between the Society and other related professional organizations.

-7. The Professional Practices Committee shall make recommendations as to the Standards of Practice to be adopted by the Society as well as review cases involving the compliance with standards of practice by individual members of the Society.
+7. The Professional Practices Committee shall make recommendations as to the Standards of Practice to be adopted by the Society.
 It shall also be the advisory committee to the Society and its members concerning matters of Standards.

 (a) The Standards of Practice for surveying in the State of Alabama shall be reviewed every two years by the Professional Practices Committee.
 The Committee will compile any and all recommendation from all of ASPLS members and other Licensed Surveyors licensed to practice Land Surveying in the State of Alabama.
 The recommendations shall be given to the ASPLS Executive Director for safe keeping until such time the Committee meets to review.
 The Committee, every two years, will review and vet all recommendations and present the approved recommendations to the Board for consideration at the summer conference.
 Once approved by the board all proposed revisions will be presented to the membership no later than 10 business day from the date of the board meeting for comments and approval.
 All comments, approvals, oppositions or amendments shall be presented back to the Board in writing within 10 business days of the Annual Board Meeting for consideration.
 All comments, approvals, oppositions or amendments will then be compiled and reviewed by the Board for final consideration.
 At the end of the meeting the board shall vote on the final revision(s).
 If no recommendations are received from the membership no action need be taken.

-PARAGRAPH 4 - Standing Committees, and such Special Committees as may be appointed by the Board, shall be subject to the Board of Directors in all their actions.
+PARAGRAPH 4 - Standing Committees, and such Special Committees as may be approved by the Board, shall be subject to the Board of Directors in all their actions.

-PARAGRAPH 6 Special committees for stated specific purposes may be appointed by the Society, by the President or by the Board of Directors.
+PARAGRAPH 6 Special committees for stated specific purposes may be appointed by the President or by the Board of Directors.
 Their duties shall concern only that for which they were appointed and they shall report only to the person or group appointing them.

 PARAGRAPH 7 The terms of office of all committees shall expire with the close of the Annual Meeting following their appointment, unless specifically extended by vote of the members of the Annual Meeting or the Board of Directors.